 Pace University Academic Integrity Policy requires students to accept responsibility for being honest and to respect ethical standards in meeting their academic assignments and requirements.
 Integrity in the academic environment requires students to demonstrate intellectual and academic achievement independent of all assistance except that authorized by the course instructor.
-The College of Health Professions has adopted its own Academic Integrity Policy with which all students must also comply.
+The College of Health Professions has adopted its own Academic Integrity

+Policy with which all students must also comply.
 Both the University and the College of Health Professions Academic Integrity Policies prohibit the use of plagiarized material.

-A copy of the University Academic Integrity Code may be found online.
+The University Academic Integrity Code can be found online in the academic catalog.